thepaperpilot/thepaperpilot.github.io/site/garden/consumer-boycotts/index.md

 Boycotts must be done in a way such that they can continue indefinitely.
 If it can't be sustained for a very long time, it will struggle to actually be effective.
 The Montgomery bus boycott lasted over a year before successfully ending with bus segregation being abolished.

 First, this means you cannot take on too much at once.
 You must be able to continue life with the boycott, albeit inconvenienced.
 This is why boycotts are typically targeted.
-It simply will not be feasible to boycott everything you've determined to be unethical or otherwise not worth supporting.
+It simply will not be feasible to boycott everything you've determined to be unethical or otherwise not worth supporting (after all, all capitalist businesses are held up by exploitation).
 You just find a subset of boycotts that you know you can manage upholding indefinitely.
 In this regard, boycotts calling to halt "all economic activity" (such as the "economic blackout" on Feb 28, 2025 which was likely offset by increased purchases before or after) are innately unsustainable, barring a handful of homesteaders who are de facto boycotting most things already.

 If you're approaching boycotts as a difficult but temporary burden, you will eventually burn out.
 What this means is you need to be able to fully cut this product out from your life, or at least use an alternative to it.
 This requires fully changing your consumer habits.
 While it is possible for the boycott to end, you should not assume that day will come, certainly not in the near future.
 Remember the boycott is a continuous practice and every additional day continues keeping the demand lower and increases the economic pressure on the company.
 Not purchasing unethically produced goods is itself a victory, even if it doesn't cause the corporation to change its ways.